 THE PMO SQUAD helps clients across the United States to improve the delivery of key strategic initiatives and improve the capabilities of their PMO.
-Joe hosts the Project Management Office Hours Radio Show and Podcast and he is also Co-Founder of VPMMA, the Veterans Project Manager Mentor Alliance, which is a 501c3 Non-Profit Organization assisting Veterans seeking to transition into civilian Project Management careers.
+Joe hosts the Project Management Office Hours Radio Show and Podcast and he is also Co-Founder of VPMMA, the Veterans Project Manager Mentor Alliance, which is a 501c3 Non-Profit Organization assisting Veterans seeking to transition into a civilian Project Management career.

 Subscribe to Project Management Paradise via one of the links above and you’ll automatically receive new episodes directly to your device.

 Highlights from Episode 128: “What Can AC/DC Teach Us About Project Management?”

 Joe, tell us a little bit about yourself and how you got into the PMO leadership sphere?